sebastiantoh/tp/docs/UserGuide.md

 * `contact edit 2 n/Betsy Crower t/` edits the name of the 2nd contact to be Betsy Crower and clears all existing tags.

 #### Locating contacts by name: `contact find` [Aaron Seah]
-Finds contacts whose names exactly match or is similar to any of the given keywords.
+Finds contacts with name that exactly matches or is similar to any of the given keywords.

-**Format**: `contact find KEYWORD [MORE_KEYWORDS]`
+**Format**: `contact find KEYWORD [MORE_KEYWORDS]...`

-* The search is case-insensitive. e.g hans will match Hans
+* The search is case-insensitive. e.g. hans will match Hans

 * The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans

-* You can only search based on the contact name.

-* Contacts matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang

-* keyword does not have to exactly match a contact name. e.g. alx will return Alex Yeoh

 * The contact list is ordered by non-ascending similarity.

-* Exact matches (if exist) will appear as the first few results.
+* Exact matches (if exist) will appear as the top results.

+**Example**:
-e.g. You want to find the contact Alex Yeoh but you only roughly remember the spellng the of the name as alx yo and you can do this as shown.
+Let's say you want to find the contact Alex Yeoh but you cannot remember the correct spelling of the name.
+You decide to search for 'alx yo' which has a similar pronunciation.
+You can do this as shown.

 1. Type `contact find alx yo` in the **Command Box** and press <kbd>Enter</kbd>.

     <figure>